 However, individuals who may be at risk for diabetes should be mindful of their food and beverage intake, including sources with artificial sweeteners.
 It’s best to discuss nutrition with your doctor before using sucralose as a sugar alternative.

 In addition, sucralose may not contribute to tooth decay and other dental problems, unlike table sugar.
 We all know that sugar isn’t great for your teeth.
 But sugar isn’t what causes the damage; it’s actually the oral bacteria that break down the sugar.
-Dr. Deshko claims that “because sucralose cannot be metabolized by bacteria that reside in the mouth, it does not promote tooth decay the way regular sugar does.”
-Because of these properties, sucralose is a common ingredient in oral health products, such as chewing gum (x).
+Dr. Deshko claims that “because it cannot be metabolized by bacteria that reside in the mouth, it does not promote tooth decay the way regular sugar does.”
+Because of these properties, it is a common ingredient in oral health products, such as chewing gum (x).

 Is Sucralose Keto?